scribd/scribd.github.io/_posts/2021-04-26-integrating-airflow-and-okta.md

 but as the organisation grow and more and more user started using Airflow, it became imperative that we integrate Airflow with our SSO provider that is Okta.

 Sadly there is a lack of resources on how to implement airflow with Okta specifically.
-We are going to use Flask app builder along with some additional packages to integrate it via Okta.

 This write up will describe the journey of integrating Airflow with Okta from the earlier LDAP setup.